Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 With Docker, you can create a consistent, reproducible environment for QGIS development that works across platforms and makes contributing to the QGIS project easier than ever.

+Stay tuned — next, I’ll be sharing how to set up your daily development workflow, including recompiling QGIS after making new changes while using Docker, debugging and testing locally!